hunterdobb/volunteer/README.md

 - [ ] Browse all Events
 - [ ] Join Event
 - [ ] Leave Event
+- [ ] "Follow" Organization to get notified when they post new event
+- [ ] "Unfollow" Organization to no longer be notified
 - [ ] Profile page with list of all joined Events
 - [ ] ?
 Edit account
 - [ ] ?
 Add photo to account